Biomolecular and Organic Electronics

 Contact person is Prof. Olle Inganäs

-For the second year in a row Prof. Olle Inganäs and Prof. Fengling Zhang have been named Highly cited researchers and Highly Influential Scientific Minds in a ranking performed by Thomson Reuters.
-The ranking indicated 3000 top scientists in 21 different fields.
-Of 27 Highly cited researchers with affiliation in Sweden, only Zhang and Inganäs are active in Materials Science and the only two from Linköping University.
-Out of the 27 Swedish scientists listed only four were women of which Fengling Zhang was one.
+For the third(!) year in a row Prof. Olle Inganäs and Prof. Fengling Zhang have been named Highly cited researchers and Highly Influential Scientific Minds in a ranking performed by Thomson Reuters.

 We have published new materials useful for remediating water contaminated with metal ions, such as lead and arsenic.
 The material is based on the biopolymer lignin, and has been designed to allow electrochemical extraction of the metal ion, as well as electrochemical release.
 This electrode material is similar to those being developed for wooden batteries for storage of intermittent renewable electricity.
 We can thus combine water purification and charge storage in one material structure; using solar electricity to charge a wooden battery and removing metal ions from water in the same steps.